SaniyaKhullar/NetREm/README.md

 * default: the user may specify an alpha_lasso_val ($\alpha_{lasso} \geq 0$) manually (if *cv_for_alpha_lasso_model_bool = False*).
 If no alpha_lasso_val is specified, 0.1 will be used.
 * alternative: the user may opt for GRegulNet to select alpha_lasso_val ($\alpha_{lasso} \geq 0$) based on cross-validation on training data (if *cv_for_alpha_lasso_model_bool = True*)

-Ultimately, this function builds an estimator object from the class GRegulNet, which then takes in input $X$ and $y$ data and transforms them to $\tilde{X}$ and $\tilde{y}$, respectively based on the prior network edge lists and $\beta_{network}$ value.
-Next, the estimator can fit a Lasso regression model on $\tilde{X}$ and $\tilde{y}$ using the regularization value of alpha_lasso_val.
-Overall, the trained and fitted models are more reflective of an underlying network structure among predictors and may be more biologically meaningful and interpretable.
+Ultimately, this function uses a prior network edge list and $\beta_{network}$ to build an estimator object from the class GRegulNet.
+This estimator can then take in input $X$ and $y$ data:  transforms them to $\tilde{X}$ and $\tilde{y}$, respectively, and use them to fit a Lasso regression model with a regularization value of $\alpha_{lasso}$.
+Overall, the trained model is more reflective of an underlying network structure among predictors and may be more biologically meaningful and interpretable.

 **geneRegulatNet**: